rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

 #### To terminate a process using `kill`

-1. Start a long running sleep process in the background and display the PID for the process on your terminal.
+1. Start a long running sleep process in the background and display the PID on your terminal.
 Type:

     ```bash
     (sleep 3600 & MYPROC1=$! && echo PID is: $MYPROC1) 2>/dev/null